UniversalDependencies/docs/_el/feat/PronType.md

 ### <a name="Emp">`Emp`</a>: emphatic determiner

-Emphatic pro-adjectives (determiners) emphasize the nominal they depend on.
+Emphatic determiners emphasize the nominal they depend on.
 There are similarities with reflexive and demonstrative pronouns / determiners.

 #### Examples